Ramanand1101/vooshfoods-assignment/README.md

 ---

-This API allows users to manage their favorites for different categories, ensuring a smooth user experience while interacting with favorite items.

 This documentation is now aligned with the functionality in your code, providing an overview, prerequisites, and details of each API endpoint.
 Let me know if you need any additional modifications!